-Remove the oil filler cap and position a suitable container under the oil drain plug (arrowed) to collect the used oil.
-Clean the area around the drain plug.
+Remove the oil filler cap and position a suitable container under the oil drain plug (4) to collect the used oil.

-• Remove the drain plug and discard the sealing washer.
-Allow the oil to drain completely.
+Remove the drain plug and its washer and allow the oil to drain completely.

 NOTE: If, by necessity, this procedure is being carried out in dusty or sandy conditions, refit the drain plug as soon as the main bulk of the oil has drained.